wangshengjia/wangshengjia.github.io/_posts/2016-05-25-LeeGo-UI-developpment.md

 #### Use Brick to replace your custom UIView and Xib files

-In app of Le Monde, a heavy content based app like NYT, do not have custom collection view cells and theirs IB files at all.
+In the app of "Le Monde", a heavy content based app like NYT, do not have custom collection view cells and theirs IB files at all.
 Just because we isolate all UI logic out of cell by using brick, it allows us to have a cell totally generic for all different presentations.

 #### Put your whole UI into struct & enum